-After breakfast, return to the work site and check to make sure yesterday's restored adobe has dried and settled well before proceeding to the next step.
-New electrical wiring will be added in the house, and new beds will be assembled and put into place in the house along with other pieces of furniture.
-After a final review and site clean-up, present their restored home to all family members.
+After an early breakfast, we will hike back to our working area.
+All previous work will be checked to make sure things are ready to continue with adding new electrical wiring.
+New beds will be assembled and put into place in the house, along with other pieces of furniture.
+After a final review and site clean-up, present their restored home to all family members!

 Rate based on four or more travelers

 This service extension can be combined with any tour in the Cusco, Sacred Valley, and Machu Picchu region.